Christianity in Africa: Early Middle Ages: After the Islamic conquest of North Africa

-After the Muslim conquests, most of the early Muslim caliphs showed little interest in converting the local people to Islam.
+Following the Muslim conquests, most of the early Muslim caliphs showed little interest in converting the local peoples to Islam.
 Christianity continued to exist after the Muslim conquests.
-Initially, Muslims remained a ruling minority within the conquered territories in the Middle East and North Africa.
-Overall, the non-Muslim population became a minority in these regions by the 8th century.
-The factors and processes that led to the Islamization of these regions, as well as the speed at which conversions happened, is a complex subject.
+Initially, Muslims remained a ruling minority within the conquered territories in West Asia and North Africa.
+Non-Muslim populations became minorities in these regions by the 8th century.
+The factors and processes that led to the Islamization of these regions, as well as the speed at which conversions happened, are complex subjects.
 Among other rules, the Muslim rulers imposed a special poll tax, the jizya, on non-Muslims, which acted as an economic pressure to convert alongside other social advantages converts could gain in Muslim society.
-The Catholic church gradually declined along with local Latin dialect.
+In the northwestern Maghreb (along the Mediterranean coast of Morocco, Algeria, Tunisia, and Libya), the Catholic Church gradually declined along with local Latin dialects.

-Historians have considered many theories to explain the decline of Christianity in North Africa, proposing diverse factors such as the recurring internal wars and external invasions in the region during late antiquity, Christian fears of persecution by the invaders, schisms and a lack of leadership within the Christian church in Africa, political pragmatism among the inhabitants under the new regime, and a possible lack of differentiation between early Islamic and local Christian theologies that may have made it easier for laymen to accept the new religion.
+Historians have considered many theories to explain the decline of Christianity in North Africa, proposing diverse factors such as the recurring internal wars and external invasions in the region during late antiquity, Christian fears of persecution by outsiders, schisms and a lack of sustained leadership within the Christian church in North Africa, political pragmatism among the inhabitants under the new regimes, and a possible lack of differentiation between early Islamic and local Christian theologies that may have made it easier to accept the new religion.
 Some Christians, especially those with financial means, also left for Europe.
-In the lands west of Egypt, the Church at that time lacked the backbone of a monastic tradition and was still suffering from the aftermath of heresies including the so-called Donatist heresy, and one theory proposes this as a factor that contributed to the early obliteration of the Church in the present day Maghreb.
+In the northern Maghreb, the Church during Early Christianity lacked the backbone of a monastic tradition and was still suffering from the aftermath of heresies including the so-called Donatist heresy; one theory proposes this as a factor that contributed to the early decline of the Church in the northern Maghreb.
 Proponents of this theory compare this situation with the strong monastic tradition in Egypt and Syria, where Christianity remained more vigorous.
-In addition, the Romans and the Byzantines were unable to completely assimilate the indigenous people like the Berbers.
+In addition, the Romans and the Byzantines were unable to completely assimilate the indigenous peoples of the Maghreb.